SagarChalkboard/DSA-Notes/Sorting/Sorting.md

 Bubble Sort:
 Just a simple method of sorting by doin n-1 turns.
-Their number
+The inner loop goes to n-2-turns.